TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-07-16-10-cool-features-you-get-after-switching-from-yaml-to-php-configs.md

 ## 1. Absolute Paths over Random Paths

 In configs, we often define paths to files or directories.
-Could you tell me what paths this is?
+Could you tell me what exact path this is?

 ```yaml
 parameters: